Dimer Models and Conformal Structures: Monge-Amp ere Equation and the Complex Structure

 \subsection{Surface tension in harmonic coordinates}

-The surface tension $\sigma$ from \eqref{Pst2} is smooth and well under control in the interior of the gradient constraint $N^\circ \setminus \GG$.
-However, since the strict convexity of $\sigma(z)$ degenerates on the boundary $\partial N$ the minimisation problem \eqref{ELbasic}, identifying the limiting height functions, presents new and non-standard phenomena for which appropriate tools will be developed in Section \ref{section:minimality}.
+In the interior $N^\circ \setminus {\mathscr{G}}$ of the gradient constraint the surface tension $\sigma$ from \eqref{Pst2} is smooth and uniformly convex, thus well under control.
+However, since with linear boundary values the strict convexity of $\sigma(z)$ degenerates on $\partial N$, the minimization problem \eqref{ELbasic}, identifying the limiting height functions, presents new and non-standard phenomena for which appropriate tools will be developed here and in the subsequent Sections.

-The key which altogether enables the analysis of minimisation problem \eqref{ELbasic} is the detailed understanding of the boundary behaviour of the surface tensions of different dimer models.
-This, on the other hand, can be approached via an analysis based on the complex structure associated to the Monge-Amp\`ere equation.
-That point of view turns out to be particularly useful.
+One of the key points which altogether enables the analysis of the problem \eqref{ELbasic} is the detailed understanding of the boundary behaviour of the surface tensions of different dimer models.
+That, on the other hand, one can approach via an analysis based on the complex structure associated to the Monge-Amp\`ere equation, already reflected in the properties of the non-linear Cayley transform $\mathcal H_\sigma$ in \eqref{2kaksi2}.
+This point of view turns out to be particularly useful.
 It will, for instance, also give rise to the representation identities \eqref{general} and their extensions to general dimer models, and leads to natural identities involving the different Beltrami equations describing the geometry of the liquid domains.

-Indeed, we will make use of the fact that in two dimensions one can express the solutions to \eqref{Pst2} in suitable harmonic coordinates.
+More precisely, we will make use of the fact that in two dimensions one can express the solutions to \eqref{Pst2} in suitable harmonic coordinates.
 Different versions of this method go back at least to Lewy, see \cite[p.
 389]{Spiv}.
 For more recent work see e.g. \cite{FMM}.